MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsCustomBannerText.md

 ## DESCRIPTION

-Returns all or a single instance of custom banner text(s).
+Returns all or a single instance of custom banner text.

 ## EXAMPLES